When and how to ask for partial payments on invoices

 Select the amount you want paid upfront

-The next step is to decide how much you want to collect in advance for specific invoices and for particular customer groups.
+The first step towards requesting partial payments upfront is deciding how much you want to collect in advance for specific invoices or particular customer groups (such as those you’ve chased for overdue invoices).

-Make a firm decision on your upfront payment amount before communicating this with the customer.
+Make a firm decision on your upfront payment amount before communicating this with the customer or presenting them with a partial payment invoice.

 Communicating with clients

-The first thing to do when requesting an upfront payment is to change your payment terms and credit control policy to include the provisions for partial payment and then send these updated terms to your client.
+If moving forward, you’re going to be requesting an upfront payment from both existing and new clients, you must change your payment terms and credit control policy to include the provisions for partial payment and then send these updated terms to your client.
+Ideally, they should know these terms before you send out a partial payment invoice.

 Set deadlines and due dates

-Setting deadlines and due dates for invoice payments is a great way to ensure that both parties stay on track.
-This can help avoid any late fees or penalties and also keep the business relationship running smoothly.
+Setting clear deadlines and due dates for invoice payments ensures that both parties stay on track.
+As “54% of SMEs experience late payments”, having a precise due date written out can help avoid any late fees or penalties and also keep the business relationship running smoothly.
+You can also charge interest when you aren't paid on time.

 Having deadlines and due dates in place can also help when it comes to negotiating early invoice partial payments.